dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 ### For those on versions .20 or .21

 As of June 30, 2022, dbt Cloud has ceased all support for dbt Core versions older than v1.0.
-With the release of v1.4, these older versions have been removed from the docs site version menu as well.
-It is strongly recommded that anyone on a version lower than 1.1 upgrade as soon as possible.
+With the release of v1.4, dbt Labs removed the older versions from the version menu on the docs site as well.

+If you're on a version lower than v1.1, it's strongly recommended to upgrade as soon as possible.
 Please visit [About dbt Core Versions](/dbt-versions/core) for more information

 ### For consumers of dbt artifacts (metadata)